Dong Fang Hong 1: Reaction

 With the successful launch of Dong Fang Hong 1, China became the fifth country after the Soviet Union, United States, France, and Japan to independently launch a satellite.
 Although Dong Fang Hong 1 was launched nearly 13 years after Sputnik I, its mass exceeded the combined masses of the first satellites of the other four countries.
-After this launch, Qian Xuesen proposed to the Chinese government that China should develop a manned space program and submitted a manned space undertaking report to which Mao Zedong personally approved.
+After this launch, Qian Xuesen proposed to the Chinese government that China should develop a crewed space program and submitted a crewed space undertaking report to which Mao Zedong personally approved.

 On 21 April 2005, the Chinese Academy of Space Technology gathered the science and technology personnel who participated in the design, manufacture, production, and supervision of Dong Fang Hong 1.
 The birthplace of Dong Fang Hong 1, the Beijing Satellite Manufacturing Plant, was used as a monument.
-The manufacturing plant, in coordination with the Shenzhou 5 manned spacecraft anniversary, created a 1:1 scale replica of the Dong Fang Hong 1 satellite.
+The manufacturing plant, in coordination with the Shenzhou 5 crewed spacecraft anniversary, created a 1:1 scale replica of the Dong Fang Hong 1 satellite.
 It was exhibited in the Beijing Planetarium.